SemHammann/advent-of-code/libraries/documentation/adventofcode.md

 ## Global variables

 -   `filecontent.file`; Global because there are some functions that fill this specific struct.
 In advent of code you only get one file you would use at once while running, so 1 global struct should be enough.
 In the event that ain't enought you can always just define another `filecontent` struct.
--   `filenames[]`; These global variables are used by the `fix_file` function.
-These are used to store the two testfiles, the main file, and the file you want to use in your code.

 ## Functions